AhmedElrashidy11/ECG-Image-Classification/README.md

 # 🫀 ECG Image Classification using Deep Learning

 This project classifies ECG images into different clinical categories using a Convolutional Neural Network (CNN).
-It was developed as part of the **DSAI 308** course at Zewail City – Year 3, Semester 2.

 ---